A Natural Introduction to Fine-Tuning: The concept of naturalness

 \end{enumerate}

-\subsection{Numerical/General Naturalness}
+\subsection{Numerical/General naturalness}

 When talking about naturalness today, most physicists refer to the notion of \emph{numerical naturalness} \cite{hossenfelder2019screams}: a theory's dimensionless parameters should not be much larger or smaller than 1.
-Note that small numbers and large numbers aren't treated as two separate cases as one can easily convert the first to the latter or vice versa by taking its inverse.
-In this regard taking the difference of two constants may also produce a number deemed unnatural as the difference may be very small compared to the original absolute values.\\ Note that our previous definition of a technically unnatural number coincides with a numerically unnatural number in the UV.
-So essentially, it all boils down to numerical naturalness.\\ \\ A short recap of both views: \begin{enumerate} \item \textbf{Technical Naturalness} generally deals with both relevant, \textbf{dimensionful} and marginal, \textbf{dimensionless} parameters; \item \textbf{Numerical Naturalness} generally deals with \textbf{dimensionless} parameters; \item Both views consider \textbf{fundamental} parameters; \item Technical unnaturalness can imply numerical unnaturalness; \item Dimensionful parameters can always be expressed as dimensionless parameters. \end{enumerate}
+Note that small numbers and large numbers are not treated as two separate cases as one can easily convert the first to the latter or vice versa by taking its inverse.
+Thus, taking the difference of two constants may also produce a number deemed unnatural as the difference may be very small compared to the original absolute values.\\ Note that our previous definition of a technically unnatural number coincides with a numerically unnatural number in the UV.
+So, essentially it all boils down to numerical naturalness.\\ \\ Before we continue, we present a short recap of both views: \begin{enumerate} \item \textbf{Technical Naturalness} generally deals with both relevant, \textbf{dimensionful} and marginal, \textbf{dimensionless} parameters; \item \textbf{Numerical Naturalness} generally deals with \textbf{dimensionless} parameters; \item Both views consider \textbf{fundamental} parameters; \item Technical unnaturalness can imply numerical unnaturalness; \item Dimensionful parameters can always be combined to create dimensionless parameters. \end{enumerate}